QuickLifeSolutions/Google_hotels_scraper/README.md

 ### How This Output Can Be Used:
 - **Travel Agencies**: Integrate the data into your platform for real-time hotel comparisons.
 - **Market Researchers**: Analyze hotel pricing trends across various regions and timeframes.
-- **Developers**: Easily export the output to databases, Excel, or custom-built apps for further processing.
+- **SEO & Content Teams**: Generate hotel landing pages with live pricing snippets and structured data.
+- **Developers**: Export the dataset into warehouses, price intelligence microservices, or travel SaaS products.

 ---